knobs-dials/catprinter/README.md

 ![what it looks like](what.jpg)

+Tested
-Tested on win, lin, and osx;
+* on win, lin, and osx;
-tested towards the printer I have, which reports as an MX06, and the base bluetooth code this is based on mentioned a handful of others;
+* towards the printer I have, which reports as an MX06, and the base bluetooth code this is based on mentioned a handful of others;
-not yet tested on all browsers.
+* not yet tested on all browsers.

 # How (install)